loveminimal/hugo-theme-virgo/README.md

     # rename it `default.jpg` and place it into `/static/imgs/bg` dir, like `/static/imgs/bg/default.jpg`.
     hasActiveCool = true

+    # For a better experience, we use localstorage to keep theme dark status, so
+    # if you set dark as `true` but has no effect, you
+    # should clear local storage of current site.
+And
+    # in general, there has no any questions when you use it firstly.
+    dark = false

     # Fold/Unfold code blocks, default `false`, and
     # if `true` ，all code blocks will be folded when page load.
     # It will be always true in Mobile view no matter what's your setting.